armory/docs/content/en/armory-cdaas/concepts/ui/_index.md

 ---
-title: Borealis UI Overview
+title: Armory CDaaS UI Overview
 linkTitle: UI Overview
 description: >
-  The Borealis UI has two main uses.
+  The Armory CDaaS UI has two main uses.
 You can monitor the status of your deployments and perform administrative tasks such as user and secrets management.
 exclude_search: true
 aliases:
   - /borealis/borealis-status-ui/